hashmatter/pm/README.md

 - [ ] Screencast (p3lib-fullrt) demonstrate how to use p3lib-fulltr protocol with libp2p

 **note** *if you are interested in hosting a talk/workshop about p3lib or privacy preserving P2P networks, [let us know](mailto:gpestana@hashmatter.com?subject=hashmatter%20community)!*

+## How to contribute

+There are several way you can help:

+- Open an issue with general suggestions and comments (https://github.com/hashmatter/pm/issues)
+- Contribute for p3lib with specs design and development (https://github.com/hashmatter/p3lib)
+- Contribute on the research efforts (https://github.com/hashmatter/research)
+- Reach our with any suggestions and comments (mx _at_ hashmatter.com or gpestana _at_ hashmatter.com)
+- Invite us over for a workshop or talk to your event :)

 ---
 [hashmatter.com](https://hashmatter.com)